Guide to essential oils

 • Rheumatism, arthritis and joint pain

-• Skin inflammations: acne, eczema
+• Skin inflammations: eczema

-• Pain, backache, headache and sore throat
+• Pain, backache and headache

 In practice